Ayush-Chandra-107/Coupon-System-IISER-Kolkata/README.md

 This is where the magic happens.

 1. In your Google Sheet, navigate to `Extensions` > `Apps Script`.
 2. You will see one default file named `Code.gs`.
 Create two more files by clicking the `+` icon next to "Files".
+One of them will be an `HTML` file and the other one will be a `Script` file
 3. You should now have three files.
-Copy the code from this repository into them as follows:
+Copy the code from this repository into them as follows (Ensure correctly renaming the files):
     * **File 1 (Script): `qr_generate+mail.gs`**
         * Paste the code from the corresponding file.
 This script handles QR generation and emailing.
     * **File 2 (Script): `qr_code_scan.gs`**